 Pricing: There is a free version but this is limited to 3 estimates, 3 invoices, and two clients.
 So if you invoice and send estimates on a regular basis then the paid version ($2,99 a month or $29.99 a year) would be better suited.

-Quilder lets you to send professional quotations and invoices to clients directly from your phone by text or email.
-If you have your own catalogue for parts, labour costs, etc., you can add it all to Quilder and add it straight to your invoice.
+Quilder lets you send professional quotations and invoices to clients directly from your phone by text or email.
+If you have your own catalog for parts, labor costs, etc., you can add it all to Quilder and add it straight to your invoice.

-Who’s it for: Quilder says its services is aimed directly at tradesmen.
+Who’s it for: Quilder says its services are aimed directly at tradesmen.
 Anyone in the construction industry really – from plumbers to joiners to electricians and beyond.

 Pricing: This service is free, for now, but it does say that it may introduce a pricing model in the future as it continues to grow.

-Building Calculator is compatible with all mobile devices and helps calculate allotment of materials for house building or maintenance.
+Building Calculator is compatible with all mobile devices and helps calculate the allotment of materials for house building or maintenance.
 You can use it offline too.
 One downside is that it only allows for metric measurements.
 This construction estimating software is also available in Russian.

 Who’s it for: Anyone who has to regularly calculate values for materials and formulate budgets for house building tasks.